khagiwar/debugger.en/help/debugger2/events.md

 >[!IMPORTANT]
 >
->Adobe Experience Cloud Cloud Debugger 2.0 is currently in beta.
+>Adobe Experience Platform Debugger is currently in beta.
 The documentation and the functionality are subject to change.

 The Events screen provides a graphical view of the events that occur, displayed on a timeline.

 ![](assets/events.jpg)

-For each event, an icon for the applicable Experience Cloud solution appears on the timeline.
+For each event, an icon for the applicable solution appears on the timeline.
 Icons also show changes to the data layer (if enabled).
 Hover over an icon for a summary of the event.
 Click on the event for more details.
 You can Shift-Click or Control-Click to view multiple events.

 ![](assets/events-details.jpg)